iot-onboarding/non-ip-iot-control/README.md

 relating to control of non-IP devices.
 These devices might include BLE, Zigbee, and other vertical stacks.

+Vendors may introduce their own changes in open-api/vendor by creating new branches.
+Just create a PR, and we'll import.

+# Caveat Emptor

+Correctness of vendor models are the responsibility of the vendor.

 **This work falls under the Internet Engineering Task Force's policeies.**

 # Note Well